 In comparison to bacteria and fungi, plant-mediated synthesis of nanoparticles is a relatively short and uncomplicated procedure.
 The plant-based extracts are economical, less likely to cause pollution, do not need special storage conditions, are durable in harsh environments, and are simple to manufacture on a large scale.

 The synthesis of nanoparticles benefits significantly from the capability of bacteria to reduce metal ions.
 Different bacterial species are used to create metallic and other innovative nanoparticles.
-The production of metal and metal oxide nanoparticles has primarily been carried out by prokaryotic bacteria and actinomycetes.
+Prokaryotic bacteria and actinomycetes have primarily carried out the production of metal and metal oxide nanoparticles.

 The relatively simple manipulation of the bacteria has led to the adoption of bacterial nanoparticle production.
 Escherichia coli, Lactobacillus casei, Desulfovibrio desulfuricans, Rhodopseudomonas capsulate, and others are a few examples of bacterial strains that have been widely used to synthesize nanoparticles.

 Fungi provide a highly effective approach for synthesizing nanoparticles with well-defined morphology.
 Fungi serve as a biological agent for the creation of nanoparticles because they contain an intracellular enzyme.
 In comparison to bacteria, fungi make more nanoparticles.
-Silver, gold, titanium dioxide, and zinc oxide nanoparticles are produced by various fungus species.
+Various fungus species produce silver, gold, titanium dioxide, and zinc oxide nanoparticles.

 Yeast is a unicellular microorganism.
 There are more than 1500 yeast species known.
 Numerous scientists have reported employing yeast in the synthesis of nanoparticles.
 Yeast is used for creating many nanoparticles or nanoparticles.